nic-dgl103/Exercise-1---Basic-Website/README.md

      - Click File > Save.
      - Right-click anywhere in the editor > Open in Default Browser (if you don't see this option then you haven't installed the Open in Browser VS Code extension yet).
 This is not a live preview, to see any changes that you make in VS Code, you need to save the file in VS Code and then refresh the page in the browser so that it will show the edits you made since the last save.
 2. Add an image to your webpage:
-   - Add an image of your favourite place in the world to the images folder in your local repository.
+   - Add an image of your favourite place in the world to the images folder in your repository.
 It can be any image you like but most popular file types for photos are JPEG, JPG, and PNG image file extensions.
 Name the image with a filename that makes sense, for ex: myfavouriteplace.jpg
    - In _index.html_, insert the image below the content.
 For ex: `<img src="images/myfavouriteplace.jpg" width="400" alt="Paris, my favourite place">`.
 Change the image file name in the src attribute and the image description in the alt attribute to match the file that you added to the images folder.
 Note that the `<img>` element is self-closing, it doesn’t need an end tag.
 Save and go back to your browser and refresh the page to see the edit.
 If you can’t see the image then the link might be broken, make sure that you’ve used the correct filename and relative file path.
 3. Change the styling of the text:
    - Change the colour of the HTML paragraph element by adding `p {color: orange;}` to the style.css file.
 Go back to your browser and refresh the page to see the edit.
 If you can't see the change in colour in your browser then there may be an issue with the way you linked the CSS file to the HTML file.
-   - Change the colour of the HTML level 1 heading element to any colour you like.
+   - Add one extra style you would like to try (font-family, background colour, etc.).

 ### Step 3: Save your work in GitHub

 Make sure to follow the instructions in the How to Complete Your Exercises Guide.
-YOu don't need to submit your exercise in Brightspace until you've completed all the instructions.
+You don't need to submit your exercise in Brightspace until you've completed all the instructions in parts 1 and 2.

-1. Commits your edits in Github Desktop
+1. Commit your edits in Github Desktop.
+Give it a meaningful label like "Adds part 1 content".
 2. Push your edits to GitHub.

 ### PART 2 (best to complete these instructions after your second class)